-On May 9, 2019, the Company unveiled Voilà by Sobeys and Voilà par IGA, the name and brand for its online grocery home delivery service for the Greater Toronto Area ("GTA"), Ottawa and cities in the province of Québec.
-Sobeys, in partnership with Ocado, an industry-leading grocery e-commerce company, is developing its first Customer Fulfillment Centre ("CFC") in the GTA with delivery to customers on track to test and soft launch in the spring of 2020.
+On May 9, 2019, the Company announced Voilà by Sobeys and Voilà par IGA, the name and brand for its online grocery home delivery service for the Greater Toronto Area ("GTA"), Ottawa and cities in the province of Quebec, respectively.
+The Company began testing Voilà in its first Customer Fulfillment Centre ("CFC") in the GTA on April 27, 2020 which will launch in the first quarter of fiscal 2021.